terra-quantum-public/tq42-pqc-oss/docs/classic_quantum_resistant_algs/aes.md

 *   `PQC_BAD_CONTEXT`: Indicates that the context was not properly initialized, suggesting an issue with the encryption context handle.

-*   `PQC_BAD_LEN`: Indicates that the length of the data does not match the requirements for the selected cipher/mechanism.
+*   `PQC_BAD_LEN`: Indicates that the length of the data does not match the requirements for the selected cipher/mode.

-*   `PQC_NO_IV`: Indicates that an initialization vector is required for the selected cipher/mechanism, but it was not set.
+*   `PQC_NO_IV`: Indicates that an initialization vector is required for the selected cipher/mode, but it was not set.

-*   `PQC_BAD_MECHANISM`: Indicates that the mechanism parameter provided is invalid.
+*   `PQC_BAD_MODE`: Indicates that the mode parameter provided is invalid.

 *   `PQC_BAD_CIPHER`: Indicates that the selected cipher does not support symmetric encryption.